whiter6666/CVE/WAVLINK_WL_WN570HA1/set_wzdap.md

 ## Description:

-There is a command injection in adm.cgi/set_wzdap
+There is a buff overflow in adm.cgi/set_wzdap

 ## Source: